openstreetmap/mod_tile/readme.txt

 /var/lib/mod_tile/Default/[Z]/nnn/nnn/nnn/nnn/nnn.png

-You will also need to recongiure your http configuration to use the new apache directives and to create an /etc/renderd.conf file.
+You will also need to reconfigure your http configuration to use the new apache directives and to create an /etc/renderd.conf file.
 See the example renderd.conf and mod_tile.conf for details.